CYCOGS® Education Page on Basic Types of Robots

 are prime examples.

-unmanned boats and underwater or submergible robots such as mine sweepers, salvage and imaging robots.
+unmanned boats and underwater or submergeable robots such as mine sweepers, salvage and imaging robots.

 robotic systems, such as DNA sequencers, tape libraries, robot brick layers,

-some 3D printers, pipe inspection, power line inspection, pool cleaners, and some complex industrial automation systems.
+some 3D printers, pipe inspection, power line inspection, pool cleaners and some complex automation.

 Now, back to dry land and hard surface robots, where we have subtypes here, such as:

-Hybrid Robots and robotic mobility that cannot be easily classified such as hopping,
+Hybrid Robots and robotic mobility that cannot be easily classified like hopping,

 crawling or slithering.
 We are sure there are more robotic movement types out there, or that will soon be invented.